 - 1/2 cup sour cream

-- 1/2 teaspoon Worcestershire sauce
+- 1/2 to 1 teaspoon Worcestershire sauce

-- 1/2 teaspoon fresh lemon juice
+- 1/2 to 3 teaspoons fresh lemon juice

 - 1/2 to 3/4 cup crumbled blue cheese (2 to 3 ounces)

 - 2 to 8 tablespoons buttermilk (1/8 to 1/2 cup, preferably "whole" buttermilk)